Cgossett2022/Bikesharing/README.md

 - Weather data could show the impacts on the number of rides during hot and cold days.
 - Traffic data might also be useful in understanding which areas could see higher volumes of bike usage versus cars.
+- Data for other months would also be useful.

 ## Dashboard